-AGEC-705.
-Statistical Methods in Agricultural Economics
+AGEC-705 Statistical Methods for Agricultural Economics

 Advanced topics on analysis of variance, regression, correlation, multistage sampling and probability are covered in depth.
-Prerequisite: Ag.
-Econ.
-646.
+Prerequisite: AGEC 406

-AGEC-708.
-Econometrics
+AGEC 708 Econometrics

 This course focuses on the application of econometric techniques to agricultural economic problems, theory and estimation of structural economic parameters.
 Prerequisite: Ag.
-Econ.
-705.
+Econ 705